Pledged Shares Meaning

 Example of Pledged Shares

-As a company is healthy and growing and they are expecting good inflow and good performance from a new business so promoters are willing to secure a loan of Rs.
+As a company is healthy and growing and they are expecting good inflow and good performance from a new business, promoters are willing to secure a loan of Rs.
 2000 million by pledging their shareholding.
 It means promoters are giving their shareholding as collateral security for Rs.
 2000 million loans.
 For Rs.
 2000 million loan promoters have to give 3000 million worth shareholding to the bank as collateral security.
 It means promoters of the company will give 30 million shares having market value 3000 million at the date when shares are given as security to the bank.
 The bank is ready to give a 67% amount as a loan of collateral security.

-This has been a guide to Pledged Shares and its Meaning.
+This article has been a guide to Pledged Shares and its Meaning.
 Here we discuss how does pledged shares work along with an example and detailed explanation.
 You can learn more about financing from the following articles –